Varprox/varprox/sphinx/source/index.rst

 The Package varprox is designed for solving penalized separable non-linear least squares problems.
 It extends the standard variable projection method by adding regularization on the non-linear variable.
+More details can be found in the `documentation <https://varprox.github.io/varprox/>`_.

 Package features
 ================